Conagra Brands: 2016–present: Relocation

 In 2016, ConAgra cut 1,500 jobs, transferred its headquarters to Chicago, Illinois, and changed its name to "Conagra Brands".

 On September 22, 2017, Conagra announced that it was acquiring Angie's Artisan Treats, maker of Angie's Boomchickapop popcorn.
 The company announced the acquisition was completed on October 23, 2017.

 On June 27, 2018, Conagra Brands announced the acquisition of Pinnacle Foods for $8.1 billion.
 The acquisition closed on October 26, 2018.

 On December 8, 2020, Conagra announced that it was selling the Peter Pan brand to Post Holdings.
 The company announced the transaction was completed on January 25, 2021.

 In June 2021, Conagra announced its commitment to source 100% cage-free eggs by 2024.

 In February 2022, ConAgra paid $18 million to settle a class action from over 8,000 food-processing workers in California who argued that the company had violated California wage law.

 Products

-Conagra produces a wide array of food products including cooking oil, frozen dinners, hot cocoa, hot dogs and peanut butter.
-Major brands include Act II, Hunt's, Healthy Choice, Marie Callender's, Udi's Gluten-Free, Orville Redenbacher's, Slim Jim, Reddi-wip, Egg Beaters, Pam, Angie's Boom Chicka Pop, Hebrew National, Chef Boyardee, and Bertolli ready meals.
+Conagra produces a wide array of food products including cooking oil, frozen dinners, hot cocoa, tomatoes, and hot dogs.
+Major brands include Act II, Hunt's, Ro-Tel, Healthy Choice, Marie Callender's, Udi's Gluten-Free, Orville Redenbacher's, Slim Jim, Reddi-wip, Egg Beaters, Pam, Angie's Boom Chicka Pop, Hebrew National, and Bertolli ready meals.